What is a car finance broker?

-A car loan broker may also help secure you a better deal as a lender only understands the policies and rates of its own car loan options.
-A broker would typically understand a larger cross-section of the vehicle finance market, which can help you compare your options and identify one that’s right for you.
+A car loan broker may also help secure you a better deal than going directly to a lender.
+Rather than just looking at one lender’s car loan polices and rates, a broker could help you compare options from a wider cross-section of the vehicle finance market, and help you identify the right car finance choice for you.

-That’s not to say you don’t need to be across the car loan options that a broker is putting in front of you.
-While they can’t recommend a car loan product that’s unsuitable for you or could put you in financial hardship, you still need to make the call on which car loan you want to go with.
-This means you need to understand the fees, features and interest rates of any prospective car loan you’re comparing.
+That said, it’s still important for you to do your own research and compare the car loan options a broker puts in front of you.
+While a broker can’t recommend a car loan product that’s unsuitable for you or that could put you into financial hardship, you still need to understand the fees, features and interest rates of any prospective car loan you’re comparing.
 It may even be worth considering weighing up car loan options other than the ones recommended by the broker for a more comprehensive comparison.

 - Often have access to wholesale interest rates.